 3️⃣ Employee surveys

-One of, if not the greatest asset, to any organization is its employees.
+One of, if not the greatest assets, to any organization is its employees.
 Many studies have shown that there is a direct correlation between positive employee engagement and productivity, high retention rates, and client satisfaction.

 - Highly engaged business units realize a 41% reduction in absenteeism and a 17% increase in productivity.
 (Gallup)